Weeds Act 1959: Creeping Thistle

 The Creeping Thistle is a common resilient perennial plant found in grasslands throughout the United Kingdom.
 Characterised by spined lobed leaves, it stands up to one metre high and blooms with light purple flowers between July and September.
 Its root system is very deep, extending up to three metres underground and six metres sideways; as such, it is very hard to remove from an affected area.
 It competes fiercely with other plants or crops and can release a natural biocide into the soil to inhibit growth of other species.

 Ragwort

 The Common Ragwort is a biennial yellow angiosperm which can grow to 30–100 cm high.
 A ragwort plant can produce around 30,000 to 120,000 seeds but as this is a native plant in the UK these would on average only create one new plant.
 It can be toxic to livestock if it is contained in hay and it contains several kinds of Pyrrolizidine alkaloid which can, if the dose is high enough, cause liver damage.

 Spear Thistle

 The Spear Thistle is an annual or biennial plant which forms dark purple or reddish flowers above dark green spiked leaves.
 A plant found in pastoral land and along roads, it is easily spread by vehicles as they pass by.

+Provisions

+Repealed enactments

+Section 10(1) of the act repealed 4 enactments, listed in the schedule to the act.